ylipacbio/IsoSeq-3.0/README.md

 ##Running on the Command-Line with PBSMRTPipe

-##Running on the Command-Line without PBSRMTPipe
+##Running on the Command-Line without PBSMRTPipe

 ## Files
 ## Classify Files